-In this initiative first and

-foremost important criteria is the availability of raw material in the area and availability of market to sell final produce reasonable margin.
+In this initiative first and foremost important criteria is the availability of raw material in the area and availability of market to sell the final produce at reasonable margin.
 One example of such initiative we are doing in West Bengal and Telangana is Neem seeds processing.
-Due to large availability of Neem in the area, it was decided to work on the initiative to procure local available raw material, process it make to marketable products and create market linkages to sell them in the market.
+Due to large availability of Neem in the area, it was decided to work on the initiative to procure available raw material, process it to make marketable products and create market linkages to sell them in the market.
 Women in local area are trained on making oil and cake from the Neem seeds.
 Then they are provided with the initial machinery and raw material.
-Pipal Tree takes care of market linkages for the final produce and ensures that women earn at least INR 5000 to 6000 per month this activity provisioning for the raw material and other cost.
+Pipal Tree takes care of market linkages for the final produce and ensures that women earn at least INR 5000 to 6000 per month for this activity after provisioning for the raw material and other cost.
 Eventually the model could be made sustainable from market linkages on the final produce.